HorizenOfficial/zendoo-cctp-lib/README.md

     Mc_crypto_lib   Sc_crypto_lib

 Currently the main task of zendooCctp is:
-+ Sidechain Tx commitment creation and verification; scTxCommitment is created in MC and in SC Unit tests (UTs hereinafter) and verified in SC and in MC UTs
++ Sidechain Tx commitment creation and verification; scTxCommitment is created in MC and in SC Unit tests (UTs hereinafter) and verified in MC and SC

 ## Design indications
 1. scTxCommitment should be opaque to Mc/Sc; no tree structural stuff should be in control of Mc/Sc, except maybe tree height; ideally Mc/sc should not even know it's a Merkle tree